 This simple and creamy guacamole recipe is also a great side to a meal like fajita bowls or homemade street tacos.
 Or if you are feeling spunky, add this garlic guacamole to some toast for breakfast.
 You can also make this as an appetizer to pair with your homemade pineapple salsa recipe.

-- Avocados: Pick some really fresh avocados because good guacamole starts with good avocados.
+- Avocados: Pick some fresh avocados because good guacamole starts with good avocados.
 Make sure the avocadoes are ripe and soft.
 If you buy unripened avocados, leave them out on the counter to ripen.

 - Tomatoes: I prefer to use grape tomatoes or tomatoes on the vine.
 Tomatoes balance out the crushed garlic and lighten up the recipe.

 - Fresh garlic: This is the secret ingredient to great guacamole.
 You MUST smash the garlic or crush the garlic to achieve the right taste.
 Chopped garlic will not work in this recipe.

 - Lime: Use a juicy ripe lime for the best results.

 - Salt and pepper: I love flake salt and fresh cracked pepper.
 The fresh cracked pepper is really great in this homemade guacamole recipe!